Written by Agnes Los Last updated: January 19, 2017

-You can always pay a designer to create your wedding invitations, but will they be exactly how you imagined?
-If you’re not sure, then it makes perfect sense to create your own invites.
 A wedding invitation is the first glimpse of the theme and feel of your special day, and no one can introduce it better than you.
+Here’s our easy guide on how to make your own wedding invitations as unique as you are.

-Before you even start to think about glitter and tinsel, planning is essential.
-Write down all the information your guests will need – names, dates, RSVP info, map, optional menu options, etc. After all, informing your guests is the main purpose of an invite, so the design, materials and typography should address the following points:
+Before you even start to think about finishing touches, planning is essential.
+Write down all the information your guests will need – names, dates, RSVP info, map, optional menu options, etc. After all, informing your guests is the main purpose of the invitation, so the design, materials and typography should address the following points:

 A6 is also convenient as it fits twice onto A4 paper, so you can set it up to place two invites on one landscape A4.
 Do this by going to the page layout tab in word > set the size to A6 and when you’re going to print the document set page per sheet to two pages per sheet.